-Letter signed by the Architect declaring that the requirements have been met.
+- Letter signed by the Architect declaring that the requirements have been met including a narrative as to how CPTED recommendations have been implemented. - Copy of CPTED practitioner review document.

 Q P6: Integrated Design Workshop

 Beginning in pre-design and continuing throughout the design phases, identify and use opportunities to achieve synergies across disciplines and building systems; and